liyanakhrl/server/README.md

-# server
+# Server
-etiqa technical assessment.
-This is springboot server build with Maven and Java JDK 17.
-The server listen to port 8080
+This is Springboot Hibernate app developed by Liyana Khairul to demonstrate authentication and basic CRUD web application.
+The client app listen to port 8081.
+In order to receive data from server, we need to run the server project which listen to port 8081.

+## Features
+- Login
+- Register
+- Create new user
+- Remove user
+- Assign role
+- Update user

 ### How to run the project
 ```
 docker-compose up
 ```